lwjohnst86/tagDiabetes/doc/supplements.md

 | M0              | -2171.0 | 305.2 |
 | M1              | -2168.5 | 307.8 |

-Table: Supplemental Table  1: Comparison of GEE model fitness for variable selection using quasi-likelihood information criteria.
+Table: Supplemental Table S  1: Comparison of GEE model fitness for variable selection using quasi-likelihood information criteria.

 Given the number of possible combinations of outcome and predictor variables, only ISI and ISSI-2 with total TGFA (nmol/mL) were used to